PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 export default nextConfig;
 ```

-Since we have a fall back URL inside our image, we are referencing it here as well.
+Since we have a fall back URL inside our image, we are also referencing it here.

-Now when you restart your application, you should see the following.
+Now, when you restart your application, you should see the following.

 ![003-image-fix](./images/003-image-fix.png)